-Most of all, I believed in your ability to make change happen.
-I knew that the American people were a decent, generous people who are willing to work hard and sacrifice for future generations.
-And I was convinced that when we come together, our voices are more powerful than the most entrenched lobbyists, or the most vicious political attacks, or the full force of a status quo in Washington that wants to keep things just the way they are.
+Most of all, I knew the American people were a decent, generous people willing to work hard and sacrifice for future generations.
+I was convinced that when we come together, our voices are more powerful than the most entrenched lobbyists, or the most vicious political attacks, or the full force of a status quo in Washington that wants to keep things just the way they are.